Skip to main content

 The Fix: Before committing, swatch a potential bronzer on your jawline or chest, not the back of your hand.
 This area gives you a much better idea of how the color will look on your face.
 Look for a shade that is one to two shades deeper than your skin tone and complements its undertones for the most believable warmth.

-Mistake: Applying Too Much, Too Fast
+Are You Applying Too Much, Too Fast?

 It’s easy to get a little heavy-handed, especially when you’re in a hurry.
 But when it comes to bronzer, less is always more.
 As beauty editors have found, "Some bronzers are very pigmented, meaning a little bit goes a long way," which is why starting with a small amount of product is so important.
 Loading up your brush and applying it all at once often leads to a patchy, overdone look that’s difficult to blend out.
 The goal is a soft, diffused glow, not a concentrated patch of color.